dipanjannC/CustomerSupportAssistant_RAG_Challenge/src/backend/experiments/README.md

 - **`reranker.py`**:
   - Placeholder for reranking logic to improve retrieval relevance.

+## Important Notes

+- Langchain v0.1 is deprecated, they are extending support and development on langgraph.

 ## Future Work

 - Add evaluation metrics in `evals_with_golden.py`.